Webhook Notifications#

 Modifying notification settings#

-Notification settings can be listed, described, edited and deleted in your organization by using the sem command line tool.
+Notification settings can be listed, described, edited, and deleted within your organization using the sem command line tool.

-See the sem command line tool for further details.
+See the sem command line tool documentation for further information regarding its use.

-Setting up, editing and deleting webhook notifications through the UI#
+Setting up, editing, and deleting webhook notifications via the UI#

-In the Configuration part of the sidebar, click on Notifications -> Create New Notification.
-Add the name of the notification and rules and click on the Save Changes button.
+In the Configuration section of the sidebar, click on Notifications -> Create New Notification.
+Add the name of the notification and its rules, and click on the Save Changes button.

-If you’d like to edit or delete an existing notification, click on the name of the notification and at the top right corner, click on Edit or Delete... button and follow the steps from there.
+If you’d like to edit or delete an existing notification, click on the name of the notification, click on Edit or Delete... button in the top right corner, and follow the steps from there.

 Notification payload#